Programs

 EPA TECHNICAL ASSISTANCE AND TRAINING SPECIALIST

-• Coordinates and Provides State approved training for water systems and their employees on a large variety of topics.
+• Coordinates and provides state-approved training for water systems and their employees on a large variety of topics.

 CIRCUIT RIDER

-• Provides rural and small municipal water systems on-site technical training and assistance to ensure cost-effective operations and sustainable utility management.
+• Provides rural and small municipal water systems with on-site technical training and assistance to ensure cost-effective operations and sustainable utility management.

 • Types of services available include: Leak Detection, Emergency response, Treatment process assistance, Operational troubleshooting and assistance, Rate Setting Studies, among many more.